 Salaries approach $187K annually for American Board of Psychiatry and Neurology Members; non-accredited workers make much less.
 American Board of Internal Medicine Members with credentials can live quite comfortably; median salaries come in at $180K per year.
 Regarding salaries and education, The Veterans Administration (United States) pays those with a medical degree the most — approximately $134K.

 The best-paying skill to have in this role appears to be Family Practice; employees who claim this ability report median compensation of $106K annually.
 A relatively widespread skill at The Veterans Administration (United States) is Case Management; approximately one in ten of employees use it for work.
 Employees also tend to know Acute Care, Psychiatric, and Geriatrics.

 Benefits and Perks

-Unfortunately, a minority of employees — about 28 percent — are presented with both paid vacation and sick leave.
-The Veterans Administration (United States) helps its workers sock away funds for retirement, offering plans such as a 401(k) plan, a company pension plan, and a 403(b) plan.
-The Veterans Administration (United States) provides health insurance to a large number of employees, and a strong majority of employees do receive dental coverage.
+Unfortunately, a minority of employees — about one in four respondents — are presented with both paid vacation and sick leave.
+Workers wishing to put aside retirement money are in luck; The Veterans Administration (United States) sponsors various plans such as a 401(k) plan, a company pension plan, and a 403(b) plan.
+At The Veterans Administration (United States), a fair number of workers have health insurance, and a solid majority of respondents have dental coverage.
 The company also dishes out perks such as life insurance and tuition reimbursement.